 - Amazon Warehouse Deals — Returned products that are fully tested.

 - NewEgg Outlet — Refurbs inspected and repaired.
 Has open box and clearance discounts.

 - Best Buy Outlet — Devices are fully tested and certified with a 90-day warranty.

 You should avoid buying from anywhere that doesn’t accept returns.
 You will find some apparently amazing deals on eBay and through various online sellers, but before you think about buying, read through the seller’s terms and conditions carefully, check its ratings, and look for reviews.
 If it looks too good to be true then it probably is.

 Tip: Sometimes the official eBay stores for large manufacturers offer bigger discounts than their outlets do, so it’s worth checking.

-You should do some research about any device you may buy.
+Regardless of whether we’re talking about a refurbished or renewed product, you should do some research about any device you may buy.
 Don’t assume it will come with the usual extras; verify what you’ll get with the seller before you buy.
 Search for common problems by reading reviews and forum discussions.
 It can be a good idea to compile a list of issues that owners have run into with your chosen product.
 This research will help you choose carefully and also arm you with some potential flaws to check.

 Compile a list of issues that owners have run into.

 When the device arrives, make sure that you test it thoroughly.
 Look for cosmetic flaws and check for the common issues that others have encountered.
 You need to quickly establish whether you want to keep it, particularly if you’ve bought from a retailer with a limited warranty or returns policy.